plow-technologies/node-manager/README.md

 ### Requesting a Configuration
-returns a JSOn that has the configuration files with your rewrite rules and default configurations.
+returns a JSON that has the configuration files with your rewrite rules and default configurations.

 ```
 alarm-state-config: